pringyy/Explore-MMO/README.md

   - student email: 2304777p@student.gla.ac.uk

 If you have any queries about Explore MMO please contact me using any of these emails.

-#### Project's Requirements

-This project developed a series of functional and non-functional requirements that conformed to the MoSCow method of assigning priority.
-They can be found in the repository in this directory: planning/requirements.md

 ## Application Screenshots